clemensjarnach/hikingblog.github.io/_posts/2020-09-14-Zischgeles.md

 **Route:**  Praxmar (1700m) - Route 31 - Zischgeles North Ridge - Zischgeles Summit (3004m) - Descent same as Ascent

 **Description:**
-- I parked at the parking lot at Praxmar, which I think was called Obern Parking Lot 'Klamm'.
-(Camping is not allowed on this parling lot).
+- I parked at the parking lot at Praxmar.
 I stayed over night and slept in the car to start my tour early in the morning.
+(FYI: Camping is not allowed on this parking lot).
 - 07:30am: I started hiking
 - 10:45am: I reached the Summit of the Zischgeles (3004m). it took me about 3h15min.
 - 11:00am: I started to descent.